Sign Up for a Free Account

 Overview

 Norrie disease is a rare, congenital X-linked recessive disorder of the eyes, particularly the retina of affected males, resulting in congenital blindness or progressive visual loss through childhood.
-Mutations in the NDP gene and absence of the NDP protein norrin are associated with altered development of retinal vasculature.
-Additional complications are sensorineural deafness, intellectual deficits, and psychosis or other behavioral problems.
+Mutations in the NDP (Norrin Cysteine knot growth factor protein coding) gene and absence of the NDP protein norrin are associated with a spectrum of diseases featuring altered retinal vasculature development.
+Additional complications of Norrie disease, the most severe form of NDP-related retinopathy, are sensorineural deafness, intellectual deficits, psychosis, or other behavioral problems.
 Information continues to be gained concerning the clinical variability, genetics, and pathogenetic mechanisms of this disease.
 Vitrectomy with or without lensectomy has benefited some patients.

 Key points